Rigger & Signaler

 What is the format of the CRS written examination?

-Candidates are allotted three (3) hours to complete the CRS written examination.
+Candidates are allotted two(2) hours to complete the CRS written examination.
 The content of the examination follows the plan (detailed below), which was derived from an in-depth practice analysis validation effort that was completed in 2016.

 Dimension &